Floye-hub/Cobblemon-Quests-Reloaded/README.md

 Level/XP progression

-Other Cobblemon events usable in quest triggers
+Other Cobblemon events usable as quest triggers

-This fork aims to keep the functionality up to date with modern mod versions.
+This fork aims to keep functionality up to date with modern mod versions.

-FAQ
+❓ FAQ

 Q: Do I need to install this on both client and server?
 Yes.
-The mod must be present on both sides.
+The mod must be installed on both sides.

 Q: Why don’t I see any quests in my quest book?
 The mod adds no quests by default.
 Quest creators or modpacks must add them manually.